Measurement-Induced Phase Transitions in Informational Active Matter: Acknowledgments

-V.V.~acknowledges support from the Simons Foundation, the National Science Foundation under grant DMR-2118415 and the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under Grant DMR-2011854.
-B.V.S.~acknowledges support from a MRSEC-funded (DMR-2011854) Kadanoff-Rice fellowship.
-Research was sponsored by the Army Research Office and was accomplished under Cooperative Agreement Number W911NF-22-2-0109.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S.~Government.
-The U.S.~Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+V.V.~acknowledges support from the Army Research Office under Grants No.~W911NF-22-2-0109 and No.~W911NF-23-1-0212, from the National Science Foundation under Grant No.~DMR-2118415 and from the Theory in Biology program of the Chan Zuckerberg Initiative.
+B.V.S.~acknowledges support from a MRSEC-funded (NSF DMR-2011864) Kadanoff-Rice fellowship.
+M.F.~and V.V.~acknowledge support from the France Chicago center through a FACCTS grant.
 This work was completed in part with resources provided by the University of Chicago Research Computing Center.
-The authors would like to thank M.~Fruchart, K.~Husain, D.~Martin and A.~Murugan for helpful conversations.
+This research was partly supported by the National Science Foundation through the Physics Frontier Center for Living Systems (Grant No.~2317138) and the National Institute for the Theory and Mathematics in Biology (NITMB).
+The authors would like to thank K.~Husain, D.~Martin and A.~Murugan for helpful conversations.